The Ultimate Low-Code Development Platform Guide

 While Forrester coined the term “low code development” and as such was instrumental in propagating the technology, Gartner refined its niche by classifying all low code vendors as part of the hpaPaaS category in its Magic Quadrant.

-In contrast to RAD tools, a number of low code platforms are suitable for use by trained employees from specialty fields.
-These “citizen developers,” as it were, open up new possibilities the implementation of software projects – and also expose new risks.
+In contrast to RAD tools, a number of low-code platforms are suitable for use by trained employees from specialty fields.
+These “citizen developers,” as it were, open up new possibilities for the implementation of software projects – and also expose new risks.

 The hpaPaaS developer experience focuses on no-code and low-code capabilities:

-- No-code users include citizen developers and will utilize graphical modeling experiences.
+- No-code users include citizen developers and utilize graphical modeling experiences.

 - Low-code users have more development skills and augment graphical development tooling with scripting or more sophisticated model types such as entity relationship diagrams, business process model and notation, and decision model and notation.